Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: FORD: Formal Debate Framework

-We conduct a three-stage debate with the formal debate framework:~(1) Fair Debate, which is deployed between two LLMs with comparable capabilities.
-(2)~Mismatched debate, which is deployed between two LLMs with mismatched commonsense reasoning capabilities.
-(3)~Roundtable debate, which is a discussion among more than two LLMs.
+Next, based on the above framework, we simulate three debate scenarios for comprehensive investigation: (1)~\textbf{Fair debate} between two LLMs with comparable capabilities~(Sec~\ref{sec:chatgpt_davinci}).
+(2)~\textbf{Mismatched debate} between two LLMs with mismatched capabilities~(Sec~\ref{sec_mismatched_debates}).
+(3)~\textbf{Roundtable debate} including more than two LLMs for debate~(Sec~\ref{sec:roundtable_debate}).

-For all settings, we adopt the inter-consistent examples~(Sec~\ref{sec:pre_experiment}) in each dataset for the debate process.
-As the debate summarization step, we treat the debate process as the summary, then assign all arguments equal importance to draw final conclusions.
-The baselines are \texttt{Syn-Soft} and \texttt{Syn-Hard}.
-FORD is the \texttt{Syn-Sfot} and \texttt{Syn-Hard} simultaneously after the debate.